denschub/github-hook-receiver/README.md

 The `github-hook-receiver` is a simple GitHub Webhook receiver based written in Rust.
-It basically listens for all incoming hooks, checks if there is a configuration file for the incoming repository and execute a command on `push` notifications.
+It basically listens for all incoming hooks, checks if there is a configuration file for the incoming repository and executes a command.

 ## Building